SolemmaLLC/ClimateStudioDocs/docs/ViewportDisplay.rst

 **Style** toggles between a continuous surface and individual disks at each sensor position.

-**Surface Edge Thickness** modifies the line weight of the end of the result surfaces.
+**Surface Edge Thickness** modifies the line weight of the edge of the result surfaces.

 **Edit Falsecolor** offers a series of color mappings.